FredMT/coremods-backend/README.md

-# Coremods Authentication System
+# Coremods

-A complete Spring Boot 3.5 authentication system with email verification, session-based authentication, and CSRF protection.
+**Coremods** is a game mods website currently under development, built with **Spring Boot 3.5**.
+It aims to be a modern platform for discovering, uploading, and managing game modifications

 ## Features